Edgardo José Maya Villazón: Inspector General

 In 2006 and 2007 Maya was questioned by the Colombian media, opposition politicians and others for the involvement of some members of his stepfamily in a parapolitics scandal.
 His stepson Governor of Cesar Department, Hernando Molina was accused of being part of an AUC paramilitary bloc and for benefiting from the paramilitary support to threaten other candidates running for Governor to resign.
 His nephew in law and former Senator of Colombia Álvaro Araújo Castro and his father Álvaro Araújo Noguera (Maya's brother in law) were also questioned and indicted in parapolitics related activities.

 Comptroller General of the Republic

-Maya was appointed Comptroller General of the Republic on August 19, 2014, and finished his appointment on August, 2018.
+Maya was appointed Comptroller General of the Republic on August 19, 2014, and finished his appointment in August 2018.